 The disco muzak score and weirdly atonal sound effects accompanying the action is often outlandishly inappropriate.
 The special effects are reasonable, with the swinging between and falls down the side of buildings being often breathtaking.

 There were two further Spider-Man cinematic releases, both edited from episodes of the tv series Spider-Man Strikes Back (1979), which was re-edited from the tv episodes The Deadly Dust) and Spiderman and the Dragons Challenge (1980), which was re-edited from tv episodes The Dragons Challenge).
-The character of Spider-Man was later recreated in four highly successful big-budget, big-screen adaptations Spider-Man (2002), Spider-Man 2 (2004), Spider-Man 3 (2007), The Amazing Spider-Man (2012) and The Amazing Spider-Man 2 (2014) and the upcoming Spider-Man: Homecoming (2017), featuring Tom Holland, while Hollands Spider-Man also appears in Captain America: Civil War (2016)..
+The character of Spider-Man was later recreated in four highly successful big-budget, big-screen adaptations Spider-Man (2002), Spider-Man 2 (2004), Spider-Man 3 (2007), The Amazing Spider-Man (2012) and The Amazing Spider-Man 2 (2014) and Spider-Man: Homecoming (2017), featuring Tom Holland, while Hollands Spider-Man also appears in Captain America: Civil War (2016)..